Pack3tL0ss/ConsolePi/README.md

 ## Power Control

-> This section describes everything this function *will* do.
-It's currently only partially complete.
-The Function currently allows you to control defined outlets, but the automatic power verification on connection is not built.
-It currently works with Normally Off outlets (Normally On should work, but the status will show opposite of reality).
-This function currently only works with locally connected relays, control of relays on Remote ConsolePis will come in a future release.

 - The Power Control Function allows you to control power to external devices via external power relay controlled by ConsolePi ( Like this one [Digital-Loggers IoT Relay](https://dlidirect.com/products/iot-power-relay) ).
-- If the function is enabled and relays are defined, an option in `consolepi-menu` will display allowing access to a sub-menu, where those outlets can be controlled (toggle power on/off).
+- If the function is enabled and relays are defined, an option in `consolepi-menu` will be presented allowing access to a sub-menu where those outlets can be controlled (toggle power on/off).
-- Relays can be linked to Console Adapter(s) (requires the adapter be pre-defined using `consolepi-addconsole`).
+- Relays can be linked to Console Adapter(s) (best if the adapter is pre-defined using `consolepi-addconsole`).
 If there is a link defined between the relay and the adapter, anytime you initiate a connection to the adapter via `consolepi-menu` ConsolePi will ensure the outlet is powered on.
 Otherwise if the link is defined you can connect to a device and power it on, simply by initiating the connection.

 ### Power Control Setup

 - After enabling via `consolepi-upgrade` or during initial install; `relay.json` needs to be populated, see `relay.json.example` for formatting.
 - Trigger on relay should be connected to GPIO ports.
-Trigger expecting voltage to one of the GPIO pins, Trigger ground to one of the GPIO ground pins.
+Trigger(+) to one of the GPIO pins, Trigger(-) to one of the GPIO ground pins.
 - ConsolePi expects the GPIO number not the Board pin # in `relay.json`.
 For example given the GPIO layout for the Raspberry Pi below.
 Board Pin # 7 = GPIO 4.  `relay.json` should be populated with 4.
+> The Power Control Function supports relays with outlets that are 'normally on' or 'normally off'.
+A 'normally off' outlet will not apply power until told to do so by ConsolePi (voltage applied to Trigger).
+A 'normally on' outlet works the opposite way, it will have power with no voltage on the trigger, meaning it would be powered even if there is no connection to the ConsolePi.
+It only powers off the outlet if ConsolePi applies voltage.
+>
+> *A 'normally off' outlet will revert to powered off if ConsolePi is powered-off, disconnected, or rebooted, inversly a 'normally on' outlet will revert to a powered-on state if ConsolePi is powered-off, disconnected, or rebooted.*
+>
+> ConsolePi Supports both 'normally on' and 'normally off' outlets, this is configured via the required "noff" key in the json file (true|false).

 ![GPIO Pin Layout](readme_content/pin_layout.svg)